AmeLYZ/StudyNotes/notes/Study Notes for SQL (MySQL).md

 ### Create with Constrains

-All Constrains may used are listed below.
+Most frequently used Constrains are listed below.

 ```sql
 AUTO_INCREMENT